What are the costs and taxes involved in buying a Spanish property?

 Land Registry fees

 The Land Registry (Registro de la Propiedad) officially records the ownership of the property in your name once the purchase has been completed.
-For this, fees of between 0.5% and 1% are charged, depending on the purchase price.
+For this, fees of between 0.5% and 1% are charged, depending on the purchase price and whether a mortgage is involved.

 Estate agent fees

 If you’re transferring money to Spain from your bank account in your home country, you may incur fees on the transaction, particularly if you’re transferring from a different currency to euros.
-Using the services of a specialist currency exchange broker can reduce bank charges.
+Using the services of a specialist currency exchange broker can reduce bank charges – shop around for quotes.

-Banks also charge for issuing the banker’s draft used to make the payment for the property when you sign the title deeds at the notary.
-Check with your lawyer and bank before you order a banker’s draft to avoid unpleasant surprises.
+Banks also charge for issuing the banker’s draft used to make the payment for the property when you sign the title deeds at the Notary.
+Charges for this can be high (don’t be surprised if you’re charged 0.5% of the cheque’s value) but are negotiable.
+Check with your bank before you order a banker’s draft to avoid unpleasant surprises.